ccrs2006/12-Hour-Digital-Clock/README.md

 # 12-Hour-Digital-Clock

-I have created a digital Clock where it displays the clients local time and date.
+I have created a simple digital Clock where it displays the clients local time and date.